-To graduate, all PhD students must submit all required paperwork, apply to graduate in Trailhead, submit a completed checkout card and complete the Survey of Earned Doctorate by the posted deadlines.
+To graduate, all PhD students must submit all required paperwork, apply to graduate in Trailhead, complete the Graduation Check-Out course, complete the Survey of Earned Doctorate and submit the signed Thesis Defense Form by the posted deadlines.
 In addition, PhD students must upload a content approved thesis and have the formatting approved by the posted check-out deadlines.